 Brexit is the scheduled withdrawal of the United Kingdom (UK) from the European Union (EU).
 Following a June 2016 referendum, in which 51.9% voted to leave.
 The UK government announced the country’s withdrawal in March 2017.
 Starting a two-year process that was due to conclude with the UK withdrawing on 29 March 2019.
 As the UK parliament thrice voted against the negotiated withdrawal agreement.
-That deadline has extended twice and is currently 31 October 2019.
-It not yet confirmed whether the UK will leave the EU or not And if they do.
+That deadline has been extended twice and is currently 31 October 2019.
+It is not yet confirmed whether the UK will leave the EU or not And if they do.
 Whether there will be an exit with a deal or without a deal.

-The following guidance has provided by HM Revenue & Customs about changes to MOSS in the UK.
+The following guidance has been provided by HM Revenue & Customs about changes to MOSS in the UK.
 The actions you’ll need to take if the UK leaves the EU without a deal on 31 October 2019.

 What will change?

 If the UK leaves the EU without a deal on 31 October 2019, the UK will no longer be a part of the VAT MOSS service.
 UK businesses selling digital services.
 Will no longer be able to use the UK MOSS portal to declare VAT due in the EU Member States.

 The £8,818 annual threshold for cross border sales of digital services.
 Thus, EU consumers will no longer apply.
 Supplies of digital services to consumers in the EU will become liable for VAT in the consumer’s Member State.